+These streets should be designed so that speeds are less than 25 mph so that a bicyclist

-These streets should be designed so that speeds are less than 25 mph so that a bicyclist will feel comfortable nding on the street.
+Intels streets should be designed so that specus are less than 25 mpn so made a becyclic will feel comfortable riding on the street.
 Pedestrian activity is expected to be high along these streets.
 Buildings should be brought forward to the frontage zone.
 The pedestrian zone throughout these streets are either paved sidewalks adjacent to the street and building.
 Sidewalks should be a minimum of 6 feet.
+The furniture zone can be used for street trees, lighting, bike parking, benches, trash